Nutlope/aiangels/README.md

 - [x] Add Vercel postgres
 - [x] Add Vercel analytics
 - [x] Populate DB with a few investors
-- [ ] Look at untitled UI and move to dark mode
+- [x] Look at untitled UI and make it look better
+- [x] Add those charts in the cards and see how well that works
 - [ ] Add proper OG tags and OG image

 ## v2 Tasks

+- [ ] Dark mode
 - [ ] Migrate to the app router
 - [ ] Profile pages like /jaredpalmer with a full angel investor profile.
 Should include all the info in the table + maybe sections like previous investments
 - [ ] Turn category buttons into Radio Buttons with TailwindUI to improve accessibility